 - Obsessive-compulsive disorder- 2.2 million

 Anxiety is the most common mental illness in the United States, affecting 40 million adults.
 That’s 18% of the population.
-Anxiety disorders are serious, chronic, and can be disabling.
+Elevated anxiety symptoms disorders are serious, chronic, and can be disabling.

 According to the National Institute of Mental Health, anxiety disorders cost the U.S. more than $42 billion a year, almost one-third of the country’s entire mental health bill.
 Anxiety disorders are also the most common type of mental illness, with more than twice as many people affected as those with mood disorders such as depression and bipolar disorder.